garethbaumgart/reference-open-tracing/README.md

 ![ActivityEvent as Error](https://user-images.githubusercontent.com/12730626/149602953-28acb23f-cf47-4779-a643-b59a44b4e479.png)

 # Important to note
-This reference project does not make use of OTEL's .NET exporter and OTEL's Collector.
+~~This reference project does not make use of OTEL's .NET exporter and OTEL's Collector.
 I am using a direct export in my application to Jeager via the JeagerExporter.
-The intent is to expand to remove the direct Jaeger exporter and make use of the OTEL .NET exporter and OTEL collector to send trace logs to a backend like Jaeger or Datadog
+The intent is to expand to remove the direct Jaeger exporter and make use of the OTEL .NET exporter and OTEL collector to send trace logs to a backend like Jaeger or Datadog~~
+The Collector has now been implemented.

 Using the Trace data you should be able to track the flow of data.
 Client API -> Server API -> Database